robinhood/faust/docs/userguide/agents.rst

             ...

 Another Agent
-    Specifying another agent as the sink will force the agent to forward yielded values to it:
+    Specifying another agent as the sink means the agent will forward all processed values to that other agent:

     .. sourcecode:: python